 Here’s everything we know so far about Tenet.

 When is Tenet’s release date?

-Cinemas in England are set to open on 4th July 2020, albeit with many social-distancing measures.
-These are expected to include one-way queuing systems, calls for viewers to frequently wash their hands and for food not to be shared.
+Social-distancing measures in UK cinemas are expected to include one-way queuing systems, calls for viewers to frequently wash their hands and for food not to be shared.